AMReX-Fusion/Furnace/Exec/radiation_tests/RadFront/README.md

 # RadFront

-This setup is based on the Optically-Thin Streaming of Radiation front described on the Furnace paper II but with some differences:
+This setup is based on the Optically-Thin Streaming of Radiation front described on the Logi paper II but with some differences:

 1. Instead of defining the B.C. by Er, I'm using the corresponding value for Fr, assuming that for optically thin Fr=-cEr